finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 <a id="getTransactions"></a>
 # **getTransactions**
-> VersionedResourceListOfTransaction getTransactions(scope, code, fromTransactionDate, toTransactionDate, asAt, filter, propertyKeys, page, limit, showCancelledTransactions, sortBy)
+> VersionedResourceListOfTransaction getTransactions(scope, code).fromTransactionDate(fromTransactionDate).toTransactionDate(toTransactionDate).asAt(asAt).filter(filter).propertyKeys(propertyKeys).page(page).limit(limit).showCancelledTransactions(showCancelledTransactions).sortBy(sortBy).execute();

 GetTransactions: Get transactions

 Retrieve all the transactions that occurred during a particular time interval.
 If the portfolio is a derived transaction portfolio, the transactions returned are the  union set of all transactions of the parent (and any grandparents, etc.) as well as  those of the derived transaction portfolio itself.

 ### Example
 ```java